JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Past Tense.md

 > The movie did make me laugh until I cried!

 > [!EXAMPLE]
-> He claned the house yesterday.
+> He cleaned the house yesterday.
 > She washed her car in the garage last week.
 > It ate a banana last month.
 > I knew the answer a few minutes ago.